bpfree/stellwagen_cable/README.md

 Stellwagen National Marine Sanctuary ([data](https://sanctuaries.noaa.gov/library/imast/sbnms_py2.zip) and [map](https://sanctuaries.noaa.gov/visit/images/sb_map_big.jpg)) got split into two sections to determine how cable routing would get affected if limited to a northern or a southern route.
 The regions got split around the "traffic separation schemes" that influence vessel traffic into and out of Boston Harbor.
 [Three separation schemes](http://encdirect.noaa.gov/theme_layers/data/shipping_lanes/shippinglanes.zip) split were removed from the study area and left north and southern sections.
 Each section became barriers to the cable routing analysis; thus each got separately removed from the Stellwagen National Marine Sanctuary to create two new cost rasters.

 #### Least cost path

+##### First method
+To determine the route to connect the offshore wind energy areas to landing sites, the analysis pursued three different options.
+Each built on the limitations or desires of changes in the analysis's objectives.

-This analysis first leveraged the ["Least Cost Path" toolkit](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/creating-the-least-cost-path.htm) in Esri's ArcGIS Pro version 3.3.
+The first method leveraged the ["Least Cost Path" toolkit](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/creating-the-least-cost-path.htm) in Esri's ArcGIS Pro version 3.3.
 The tool works by summing all the "costs" moving from some identified starting point(s) to other identified ending (points).
 The costs are the sum of data layers overlapping in a predefined study region to create the cost surface -- think of this as a board where moving a piece is more challenging if certain areas are a forest, mountain, or sand, so going a slightly longer way on an easier path or a short way through a challenging part will be the take less effort.

+#### Second method
+After consultation with BOEM, this first option got deemed insufficient.
+Cabling will require a 1000m-wide corridor to meet the required needs.

-When a path with a set width was chosen as the desired output, the analysis used the ["optimal corridor connections" toolkit](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/optimal-corridor-connections.htm) in ArcGIS Pro version 3.3.
+Thus, when a path with a set width was chosen as the desired output, the analysis used the ["optimal corridor connections" toolkit](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/optimal-corridor-connections.htm) in ArcGIS Pro version 3.3.
 Its output is a corridor of a pre-determined width (500m around the points to create a 1000m-wide corridor).
 For the tool to work, two actions had to get taken.
 First, a new feature class (a geodatabase got created and populated with template features for the four paths (each lease to Boston or Plymouth)) got [created](https://pro.arcgis.com/en/pro-app/latest/help/data/feature-classes/create-a-feature-class.htm).
 Geopackages in QGIS have the ability to exist in 64-bit, but ArcGIS cannot handle 64-bit data.
 So new features classes got created to exist in 32-bit (set OIDType to equal 32-bit and keep the coordinate reference system the same as the original data (NAD83 19N)).
 The original data can then get [appended](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/append.htm) the start-end points for each path to their respective newly created feature class within the geodatabase.
 Each path had its own corridor run, as the tool when multiple starting and ending points are given, creates corridors in a particular order instead of the desired one starting location to the two end locations and then for the next lease starting location.